LTD Company Property Finance

 Most SPV buy to let companies choose SIC code 68209 - this represents 'other letting and operating of own or leased real estate'.

-While you can change your SIC code later on, it is preferable to make sure this is accurate when you incorporate your buy to let company to avoid any queries.
+While you can change your SIC code, later on, it is preferable to make sure this is accurate when you incorporate your buy to let company to avoid any queries.

-Many businesses looking for a company buy to let mortgage will choose to incorporate as an SPV to take advantage of the reductions in tax liabilities.
-Rather than paying income tax, as you would as a sole trader, you pay corporation tax.
+Many businesses looking for a company let to buy mortgage will choose to incorporate as an SPV to take advantage of the reductions in tax liabilities, comparing offers through a limited company buy to let mortgage broker.

-Most limited companies buy to let mortgages are assessed on a minimum rental income of 145% of the mortgage repayments.
+Most limited company buy to let mortgages are assessed on a minimum rental income of 145% of the mortgage repayments.

 There are many buy to let limited company mortgages on the market, all with different qualification criteria, terms, rates and flexibilities.

 However, there are multiple factors when deciding if they can finance a limited company buy to let mortgage: